khotilov/cmssw/DQM/domain/doc/Illustrations/README.txt

   - Open existing or new document in Illustrator CS3
   - Edit / Paste

-  You may need to edit graphics.
+  You need to edit the graphics.
 Text frequently gets broken down to typeset sequences, and needs to be merged back to full text boxes, including multi- line text.
 Replace shadows and gradients with Illustrator's native ones, the ones from Office will import as special objects and will look bad.
 You need to re-group and re-align everything.
-You get better quality PDFs if you first convert the Office graphics to Illustrator, save as PDF in AI.
+You get better quality PDFs if you convert the Office graphics to Illustrator, then save as PDF in AI, than if you ask Office to produce the PDF.

 How to extract original bitmap images from PDF, AI files without ripping:
   - Open PDF or AI document in Photoshop CS3